 - Preheat the oven to 375 degrees and generously butter or grease a 9" loaf pan.

-- Combine the dry ingredients (see photo) and then add in the 12 oz of beer.
-Combine until mixed through.
+- Combine the dry ingredients (see photo) and then add the 12 oz of beer and combine until mixed through.

 - Pour the bread dough into the loaf pan and evenly drizzle the melted butter over the top of the bread dough.

-- Bake 45-50 minutes at 375 degrees F, until cooked through and the top of the bread is golden brown.
+- Bake 45-50 minutes at 375 degrees until the bread is cooked through and the top of the bread is golden brown.

 - Allow the bread to cool a few minutes prior to cutting, enjoy warm with butter.